BUY NOW

 Periodically, additional lubrication must be applied to the front section of the pins.
 Set your ejector pin selection to manual and move the pins to the out or eject mode.
 Spray the front of the pins with lubricant, then turn your machine back to auto and continue to make parts.
 This lubrication will need to be performed at least once a week.
 High-speed molds may require lubrication before every shift.

-For additional lubrication behind the mold, such as on the ejector plate, use a high load bearing, high temperature aerosol lubricant, such as Slide Super Grease aerosol (No. 43911.)
+For additional lubrication behind the mold, such as on the ejector plate, use a high temperature aerosol lubricant, high load bearing, such as Slide Super Grease aerosol (No. 43911.)

 What Does This Procedure Do For You